Bilateral Endoprosthetic Surgery of Hip and Knee

 An important point that many online texts omit:

-Bilateral does not necessarily mean identical.
+not necessarily identical.

 Possible combinations in one surgery or treatment strategy